“Luxurious lakeside rentals (sleeping 5-10) in the Cotswolds, with superb spa, indoor pool, private chefs, sailing, forest trails and much more”

 - Washing machine

 All the houses come with superbly equipped kitchens, usually open-plan to the dining-living area for sociable cooking.
 Some have kitchen islands with bar stool seating, others feature a homely Aga or a huge pull-out wine cooler for chilled celebrations; but most importantly they're never short of sharp knives or mixers or stacks of crockery.
-In good weather you can eat outside on the lake-facing deck; most have a BBQ, too.
+In good weather you can eat outside on the lake-facing deck; most have a BBQ and The Glasshouse even boasts its own wood-fired pizza oven on the roof terrace.

 Or you can book a private chef to whip up fabulous food at fair prices.
-Our dinner with Michelin-trained Jay Halford was an absolute highlight.
+Our dinner was an absolute highlight.
 Seared scallops on creamed peas and pancetta crisps, overnight-roasted lamb medallion with perfectly caramelised spring veg - all of it was light, nutritious and ambrosially delicious.
-Jay's mission is to make healthy, often raw, food taste fantastic, and his 'pinacolada' dessert (pineapple gel, mango sorbet, coconut parfait and black sesame salad) is proof of the pudding: pure bottled fruitiness.
-If you can book Jay, I urge you to do so.

 Needless to say, the staff can also fix you up with deli-style hampers (the breakfast selection is particularly mouth-watering), pre-stocked fridges, frozen meals from Cook, and an army of cocktail makers and shakers for parties on your lakeside deck.
 Outside in the real world, Lechlade (4km) has a couple of restaurants, a fish bar and two traditional pubs.